Academic & Coursework Information

 During orientation, students will complete registration, get Vanderbilt identification badges and access cards --among other activities.
 These badges, accounts, etc., are dependent on your being a registered, full-time student and, thus, cannot be handled in advance.
 New students will also complete all the necessary biosafety training courses to work in a lab.

 2. Classes.
-The IGP Bioregulation class will begin on Monday, August 19 in Light Hall room 208.
+The IGP Bioregulation class will begin on Monday, August 18 in Light Hall room 208.
 Generally, class is held on Mondays and Fridays from 9 a.m. until 1 p.m and from 8 a.m. until 1 p.m. on Wednesdays.
 However, the specific needs of various sections of the course sometimes require alterations from this pattern.
-All the latest changes to the class schedule are available to students at this link and by clicking on IGP Schedule 2013/2014 (this is not yet up & functioning).
-Incoming students will receive instructions via email to set-up a user ID and password in late spring and then will have access to the site.

 The Bioregulation course is designed by the Interdisciplinary Graduate Program Executive Committee, led by Dr. Jim Patton, and by associated sub-committees for curriculum development.
 The course curriculum underwent significant change in 2010/11 and reflected restructuring based on 15 years of experience with the IGP and new insights from faculty and former students.
 Each year, feedback is collected and the curriculum is updated to meet the educational needs of students.